Lincalibur/Lincalibur/README.md

 # About Me
 ## Introduction

 👋 Hi there!
-I'm Lincalibur, a passionate software developer with a love for technology and creativity.
+I'm Liam Olivier, a passionate software developer with a love for technology and creativity.
 My philosophy in life is summed up by the words of Salvador Dalí: *"Intelligence without ambition is a bird without wings."* I strive to combine intelligence with ambition to soar to new heights in my personal and professional endeavors.

 ## Skills